opensha/ucerf3-etas-launcher/doc/eq_response_instructions.md

 Run simulations on a single machine with `etas_launcher.sh config.json`, or [follow these instructions](../parallel/README.md#submitting-the-slurm-parallel-etas-job) to submit them on a cluster.

-If you're using a cluster, you'll then want to follow the instructions to [monitor job progress](../parallel/README.md#monitoring-job-progress) and then copy output files back to your local machine.
+If you're using a cluster, you'll then want to follow the instructions to [monitor job progress](../parallel/README.md#monitoring-job-progress).

 ## Step 5: plot results

 When the job is complete, or at least some simulations have finished, you can plot the results with `u3etas_plot_generator.sh config.json`.
 This will generate many plots (in the 'plots' subdirectory) as well as an HTML index that can be opened in a web browser.

-If you ran the simulations on a cluster, first copy the output back to your machine (either results_complete.bin or results_complete_partial.bin if the simulation is still in progress).
+If you ran the simulations on a cluster, you can either copy them back to your local machine to process (either results_complete.bin or results_complete_partial.bin if the simulation is still in progress), or use another SCEC machine.
 Don't try to run the plot generator code on the head node of a HPC center (they won't like it, it'll be crazy slow, and will probably get killed).
+If you want to plot results on a SCEC machine, try opensha.usc.edu (you should be able to login with the same credentials that you use on www.scec.org).